EPCCed/2025-10-22_GreenHPC_Bham/episodes/reducing-emissions.md

 Before we delve into different approaches for different components of the HPC-CI equation, there is a high level consideration that can reduce both the `E` and `M` terms in the HPC-CI equation simultaneously:

-**Ensure any use of HPC is useful** - this sounds obvious but most HPC users will have had the experience of running jobs on HPC systems which consume resources but do not produce useful output due to errors in the software, in the input parameters or even in the script that runs the job.
+**Ensure any use of HPC is useful** - this sounds obvious but most HPC users will have had the experience of running jobs on HPC systems which consume resources but do not produce useful output due to errors in the software, the input parameters or even the script that runs the job.
 To improve the HPC-CI rate:

-- Ensure that the jobs you are running will produce useful/significant output even if they run correctly - do not run calculations/jobs without a clear understanding of what they add to the research project.
+- Ensure that the jobs you are running will produce useful/significant output even if they run correctly - do not run calculations and jobs without a clear understanding of what they add to the research project.
-- Carefully test input files and job scripts with small/short jobs before running at large scale to reduce the likelihood of wasted emissions.
+- Carefully test input files and job scripts with small or short jobs before running at large scale to reduce the likelihood of wasted emissions.
-- Consider if you can achieve the same project goals with fewer jobs/calculations.
+- Consider if you can achieve the same project goals with fewer jobs or calculations.
 For example, optimise the sampling choices when exploring parameter spaces.

 Similarly, for people involved in operating and procuring HPC systems, they need to work to ensure that users on the system have the best opportunity to do useful work and reduce wastage, for example by high quality documentation and training and a service design that supports users in making the most of their resources.

-Other strategies for improving the HPC-CI metric and, so, reducing emissions depend on whether the dominant component is operational emissions (i.e. emissions from energy use) or the embodied emissions.
+Other strategies for improving the HPC-CI metric and thus reducing emissions depend on whether the dominant component is operational emissions (i.e. emissions from energy use) or the embodied emissions.
 If the components are evenly balanced then you should look at options from both sections.

 **Operational emissions dominate:**

   - Improve the energy efficiency of your use - this may involve power or frequency capping of the hardware you are using.
 (This improves the ratio of `E` to `R` in the HPC-CI equation.)
   - Temporal shifting - run when carbon intensity is lower.
 (Reduces `CI`.)
-  - Spatial shifting - run on system where carbon intensity is lower, run on hardware which has better energy efficiency for your use case (e.g. GPU may be more energy efficient for your use).
+  - Spatial shifting - run on a system where carbon intensity is lower, run on hardware which has better energy efficiency for your use case, e.g. GPU may be more energy efficient for your use.
 (Reduces `CI`, or improves the ratio of `E` to `R`.)
-  - Run fewer calculations/jobs.
+  - Run fewer calculations or jobs.
 (Reduces `E` and `M`.)

 **Embodied emissions dominate:**

-  - Improve the performance of your use - more output per unit of time (even at the expense of energy efficiency by removing any power). (improves the ratio of `M` to `R`.)
+  - Improve the performance of your use - more output per unit of time (even at the expense of energy efficiency through removing any power). (improves the ratio of `M` to `R`.)
-  - Spatial shifting - run on system which has lower embodied emissions rate for your use.
+  - Spatial shifting - run on a system which has lower embodied emissions rate for your use.
 (Reduces `M`.)
-  - Run fewer calculations/jobs.
+  - Run fewer calculations or jobs.
 (Reduces `E` and `M`.)

 #### Operators and procuring HPC systems